npotteig/bt_as_reward/README.md

 ## Prompts

 Prompts are located in `llm_prompts/`.
-System prompts are found in `llm_prompts/minigrid` and `llm_prompts/mujoco` under the name of the mission space (e.g. `llm_prompts/minigrid/z3_doorkey.md`).
+System prompts are found in `llm_prompts/minigrid` and `llm_prompts/mujoco` under the name of the task space (e.g. `llm_prompts/minigrid/z3_doorkey.md`).
 Prompts for each environment are found at `llm_prompts/minigrid/prompts.md` and `llm_prompts/mujoco/prompts.md`.
 The only difference between the two prompts files is the parameter types for the subtask function prototypes.

 ## Repeatability